-Rise and shine will take on a whole new meaning for you when you're floating silently along the rugged West MacDonnell Ranges in a hot air balloon at sunrise.
+Rise and shine takes on a whole new meaning once you're floating silently over the rugged West MacDonnell Ranges in a hot air balloon at sunrise.
 See the ranges from a majestic hot air balloon and get the kind of photos your followers on social media will fawn over.
-Select from half-hour or one-hour balloon flights; get your first impressions of Alice from the air and get your bubbly on after you touch back down.
+Select from half-hour or full-hour balloon flights; get your first impressions of Alice from the air and get your bubbly on after you touch back down.

 After breakfast, and once you feel more grounded, jump in the car and head west to Angkerle Atwatye Standley Chasm.
 An easy 40-minute drive from Alice, you'll follow the western ridges of the MacDonnell Ranges deep into land owned and operated by Aboriginal people of the Arrente nation.
-This sacred place offers one of the Territory's most authentic and moving cultural exchanges.
-Whether you choose to do the walk (1.2km) into the chasm under your own steam or take part in one of the incredible cultural tours led by members of the Angkerle Aboriginal Corporation, Angkerle Atwatye "the Gap of Water" will leave you breathless.